New Controlled Space Egress

 - Requests being executed from within the app can successfully be sent to the open internet, our brokered services, and other internal routes you have created in your organization.

 - Your app can make requests to third party APIs.

 - Your app can connect to our brokered services.

 - Requests being executed from within the app can only successfully be sent to some of our brokered services or other internal routes you have created in your organization.

 - Any requests to the open internet are blocked.

 - Requests being executed from within the app can only successfully be sent to other internal routes you have created in your organization.

 - Any requests to the open internet or our brokered services will be blocked.

 All current organization spaces will be unaffected by the new space types and will continue to function with the same ASG rules as the

 public-egress space type.
-As we hear more from our customers using the new space ASG types, we will have the opportunity to iterate on the ASGs as well as release additional guides on working the new space types.
-If you are interested in adding new spaces with the new ASG rules to your organization, please send requests to firstname.lastname@example.org.
+As we hear more from our customers using the new space ASG types, we will have the opportunity to iterate on the available ASGs as well as release additional guides on working the new space types.
+For more information on this feature, see the docs.